Payment rails, the ins and outs of financial payment tech

 Card payment rails

-The POS communicates with the customer’s bank and the merchant’s bank, verifying the customer’s identity and verifying the availability of the funds in the customer’s account.
+The POS communicates with the customer’s bank and the merchant’s bank, verifying the customer’s identity and the funds' availability in the customer’s account.

 Digital wallets